coryortega/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow us to see who is logged on at any time

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It encrypts passwords by hashing them

 - [ ] What does bcrypt do to slow down attackers?

+encrypt passwords

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload, verify signature

 ## Minimum Viable Product